masoudmodabber/commons-protocol/docs/domain.md

 A Participant is never required to accept a Request, submit an Offer, or complete work without first entering a voluntary Agreement.

-A Participant may belong to more than one Commons.

-A Participant has a separate relationship and Commons Balance with each Commons.
+A Participant has one Commons Balance representing their current reciprocal relationship with their Home Commons.

+Participants remain free to exchange with Participants from other Commons through Cross Commons Exchanges.

+Belonging to one Home Commons does not restrict participation in the wider market.

 # Commons

-A Commons is an autonomous community whose participants exchange work, services, goods, knowledge, or other forms of help through a shared reciprocal Ledger.
+A Commons is an autonomous geographic community whose Participants exchange work, services, goods, knowledge, and other forms of voluntary assistance through a shared reciprocal Ledger.

+A Commons is defined by geography rather than shared interests.

+Its purpose is to allow people living within the same local area to cooperate, govern themselves, and build reciprocal relationships.

-A Commons decides its own:
+Each Commons decides its own:

 * Membership rules.
 * Culture.